Bowen, Queensland: History

 After Queensland had separated from New South Wales, the town was renamed Bowen after the first Queensland colonial governor, Sir George Bowen.
 Port Denison Post Office opened in April 1861 and was renamed Bowen by 1865.

 Between the 1860s and the 1880s, early colonists and settlers forecasted Bowen as the "capital of a new North Queensland Colony".
 Relics of this particular ambition can be seen today in Bowen's exacting road grid and town plan, and the avenue-like width of its central streets.

 In 1863, settlers in the area encountered a sailor, James Morrill, who had been shipwrecked 17 years previously on a shoal in the Coral Sea.
 He had made it to the Queensland coast on a makeshift raft with a few companions.
 The others had all died within two years, but Morrill lived with the local Aborigines in the Townsville area.
 Rejoining European society after white settlement began in North Queensland, he settled in Bowen.
 His grave is in the Bowen cemetery.

 Bowen State School opened in 1865.
 Between 1877 and 1922, it operated as two schools: Bowen Boys State School and Bowen Girls and Infants State School.
 A secondary department was added to Bowen State School in 1928.
 On 23 January 1961, the secondary department was replaced by Bowen State High School.

-In 1871, mangroves were first discovered and planted in Bowen, believably making the first plants to be introduced from India via the Torres Strait or possibly from other tropical regions.
-This marked the rise of the first mango industry in Australia.

 St Mary's School was opened on 1 September 1872 by Sister M. Gertrude and Sister M. de Sales, both members of the Sisters of St Joseph of the Sacred Heart founded by Mother Mary MacKillop.
 Following to ongoing conflict between MacKillop and James Quinn, the Roman Catholic Archbishop of Brisbane, over who controlled the schools operated by the Sisters in Queensland, Quinn expelled the sisters from his diocese in 1880 and they returned to South Australia where the order was first established.
 Quinn established a group of Diocesan Sisters using the name Sisters of the Holy Family who operated the school under Quinn's direct authority until 1885, when the Sisters of Mercy took over the running of the school withSister Mary Modwena Taylor, Sister M. Stanislaus Kostka Harding and Sister M. Winifred Duggan being transferred from The Range Convent School in Rockhampton.